 You can also check Little Moroccan Things, a platform we are creating at Moroccan Zest, that focuses on qualitative and affordable Moroccan handicrafts.
 There will be a few good quality imported tagines, ranging from $30 to $80.
 To not miss the launch, make sure you join Little Moroccan Things.

 If you have the chance to travel to Morocco, you will find tagine pots in every medina and souk in the country.
 The prices will be a little bit lower than online, but sometimes, it can be more expensive.
 Yes, you read right!
 Moroccan markets are a little bit tricky and learning about them is crucial for anyone planning on shopping handicrafts and souvenirs in Morocco.

 How to Season and Care for Your Tagine Pot

 Clay needs special care to be durable.
-So, once you have your cooking tagine pot, it is important to season it before the first use.
+So, once you have your cooking tagine pot, it is important to season it and treat it before the first use.
 Don’t worry, it is super easy and it takes a few steps.
 Here is how to season your tagine pot: